sberube484/FP3/README.md

 #Division of work

 1 – Front end:
 One of us does the front end and works on implementing a 2 player mode.
+This person will also look into implementing a server (maybe use UMass Lowell's) to coordinate between front and back end.
+This includes hosting the game on a server, and getting moves from both player using TCP or HTTP.

 2 – AI:
 One of us creates a simple AI (maybe multiple difficulties if one proves too simple) to the best of our ability.